 Through Forestland Stewards, our conservation collaborative with the National Fish and Wildlife Foundation, we’ve protected core habitats, including that of the endangered red-cockaded woodpecker.

 of the United States

-We’ve worked with a variety of stakeholders, like private landowners, government agencies and conservation groups, to develop science-based conservation plans to keep nearly 400,000 acres of Southern pine, oak, bottomland hardwoods and woodlands healthy and intact.
+We’ve worked with a variety of stakeholders, like private landowners, government agencies and conservation groups, to develop science-based conservation plans to keep more than 600,000 acres of Southern pine, oak, bottomland hardwoods and woodlands healthy and intact.

 Protecting and Renewing Non-Working Forests

 International Paper wouldn’t exist without thriving forests, so we’re working diligently to restore the health of forests.